soleaf/MintKit/README.md

 **There is Sample Project for Installing.
 Check `mintKitSample.xcodeproj` on WorkSpace or '/Sample'**

 1. [Download](https://github.com/soleaf/MintKit/archive/master.zip) or [Clone](github-mac://openRepo/https://github.com/soleaf/MintKit) to any directory.
-2. Copy `mintKit/Release/libMintKit.a`, `headers` to your project folder.
+2. Copy folder `mintKit/Release/MintKit` into your project folder.
 3. Open your project
 4. Project Setting > Target > Build Phases> `Link Binary With Libraries`> Add 'libMintKit-Aggregate.a' in your project directory
 5. … > Build Setting > search `Header Search Paths`  and Add `"$(SRCROOT)/Lib/MintKit/Headers"` *('Lib' is my location.
 If You use other location for MintKit, change it.)*